IF NOT NOW THEN WHEN?

 After all this planning, finally on Sept.
 30th, 2000 we were ready to leave.
 We grabbed our backpacks and were off.

 Well, Mark was off.
 I grabbed my backpack and could barely put it on my back let alone take 2 steps.
-The backpack probably weighted more then I did and was impossible to carry.
-After many things came off the backpack we were off!!
+The backpack probably weighted more than I did and was impossible to carry.
+After many things came off the backpack we were on our way!

 It felt so GOOD to finally get on a bus and start heading South.

 What could have been BETTER about the trip:

 When going on an adventure such as this, we knew we would encounter a certain level of danger.
 We knew we had to be smart about how to carry our money.
 We didn’t want to carry our money in our wallets or in a fanny pack.
 We bought a cool belt with a secret zipper on the inside of the belt going from one side to the other.